brightway-lca/bw_timex/docs/content/getting_started/adding_temporal_information.md

 ```
 :::

-So, as you can see, the prospective processes can reside within your normal brightway databases.
+So, as you can see, the prospective processes can reside within your normal Brightway databases.
 To hand them to `bw_timex`, we just need to define a dictionary that maps the prospective database names to the point in time that they represent:

 ```python
 from datetime import datetime